 1. Federal Filing Packages Offer Good Value

 Pound for pound, eSmart Tax’s federal filing packages are more affordable – without compromising on features or support – than those of its better-known competitors.
 For instance, its most expensive package (Premium) costs $59.95.
-TurboTax’s Self-Employed package, which has a similar suite of features, including Schedule C and E support, costs $119.99 for federal filing.
-H&R Block’s Self-Employed package, also quite similar, costs up to $94.99.
+TurboTax’s Self-Employed package, which has a similar suite of features, including Schedule C and E support, costs up to $119.99 for federal filing.
+H&R Block’s Self-Employed package, also quite similar, costs up to $104.99.

 2. Access to a Network of Physical Liberty Tax Branches

 eSmart Tax is backed by the 4,000-strong physical branch network of Liberty Tax Service, plus the human capital (accountants and trained tax preparers) at those offices.
 These professionals are available to answer questions during the filing process, help you fill out your return onsite if it becomes too overwhelming to do so online, and provide assistance and support if you’re audited.
 Many other online tax filing programs, including TaxSlayer and TaxAct, don’t have offices that you can call or walk into if a problem arises.

 3. Importing Capabilities Have Vastly Improved